luquelab/website/docs/Research/publications.md

 **SUMMARY**

-The lab has published 33 articles, receiving 1798 citations as of December 26, 2023.
+The lab has published 34 articles, receiving 1824 citations as of January 16, 2024.
 You can receive notifications of any new publication via the Principal Investigator's [Google Scholar](https://scholar.google.com/citations?user=ytvnI68AAAAJ&hl=en).

 **LIST OF PUBLICATIONS**